 The SWPPP may incorporate or reference the appropriate elements of other regulatory requirements.
 Facility operators should review all local, State, and Federal requirements that impact, complement, or are consistent with the requirements of this General Permit.
-Facility and the second second a an Carlo (Carlo (Carlo)).

-operators should identify any existing facility plans that contain storm water pollutant control measures or relate to the requirements of this Permit.
+Facility operators should identify any existing facility plans that contain storm water pollutant control measures or relate to the requirements of this Permit.
 As examples, facility operators whose facilities are subject to Federal Spill Prevention Control and Countermeasures' requirements should already have instituted a plan to control spills of certain hazardous materials.
 Similarly, facility operators whose facilities are subject to air quality related permits and regulations may already have evaluated industrial activities that generate dust or particulates.